Join the The Kent Family & DNA Project

 - Unexpected Results.
 DNA testing allows us to connect paper trails and prove or disprove relationships for the living and the long-since deceased.
 Potentially sensitive results are occasionally discovered that reveal an apparent “non-paternal event” (commonly referred to as an NPE).
 This means that the traditional paper-trail genealogy is leading two Kent males to the same Kent ancestor but genetic results indicate the participants are not matching.
 This can be explained in a number of ways such as, in the past, a young widow re-married with the child/ren using the name of their Kent stepfather, an unrecorded adoption (not uncommon with past high mortality rates) or it may be a result of poor information leading one of the participants to the incorrect Kent patriarch.
 Further research would be warranted.
 This possibility should be considered, and even if the participant is not concerned with such an occurrence, sensitivity should be applied for any family members that may be.
 This research group is volunteer-supported and interested in the truth our DNA holds and is accustomed to the sometimes unexpected journeys research provides.

-With approximately fifty-five test participants already involved, a few distinct Kent lineages have begun to form (although there are still some “lone ranger” testers that have yet to have a genetic match).
+With over 80 test participants already involved, a few distinct Kent lineages have begun to form (although there are still some “lone ranger” testers that have yet to have a genetic match).
 Patience for our lone rangers has been the key while the DNA process has become more advanced and reasonably affordable for more individuals to get tested.
 As more people discover the benefits of enhancing traditional genealogy with genetic testing the databases will flourish and there is no doubt that the Kent families will ultimately benefit.

 - Click here to order a DNA test kit through Family Tree DNA.